binyomen/pwsh-live-doc/README.md

 # PowerShell Live Docs

-Run real code examples for an empirical representation of the inscrutable tax code that is PowerShell semantics.
+Run real code examples to generate empirical documentation of the complex nonsense that is PowerShell semantics.